Container Providers

 Container Provider creation form

-• Cert Auth: enable if certificate-based authentication is required.
+• Cert Auth: enables certificate-based authentication, if required.

-• Certificate: select an existing certificate from the Certificates module.
+• Use an Existing Certificate: allows selecting an existing certificate from the Certificates module.

 ../../_static/images/instance/container-providers/instance_container_providers_create_step2.png